MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 <!-- ====================================================================== -->
 ## Experimental features which are turned on by default

 As of Microsoft Edge 96, the following experimental features are turned on by default.
-This means that these features can be used right away, without you having to change any settings.
+You can use these features right away, without changing any settings.
 You can turn off these default experimental features, if needed.

 <!-- listed in order of the Settings > Experiments pane -->
 *  Source order viewer